datahoundz/Springboard_Data_Science/07_Capstone_Report.md

 ### Model Performance on Training Data

 **The model accounted for 82.5% of the variation in the firearm suicide rate on the training data for 2013.** Ownership rates have the largest effect but are also subject to a higher standard error.
-Buyer regulations contribute signifcantly to model accuracy with values of this variable ranging only from 0 to 15.
+Buyer regulations contribute significantly to model accuracy with values of this variable ranging only from 0 to 15.
 The addition of region West added 3.0 percentage points to prediction accuracy.
-This modest increase exceeded that of any other region or combination of regions while also maitaining an acceptable signicance level.
+This modest increase exceeded that of any other region or combination of regions while also maintaining an acceptable significance level.

     ##
     ## Call: